PrinC/kMemvisor/README.md

 Because of simplicity, we only implement memory redundant in MemV6.
 MemV6
 =========
 Memv6 will create the redundant page table while the native page table is created.
-And when an application that has been binary translated runs, the duplicated memory write won't cause a page fualt.
+When an application that has been binary translated runs, the duplicated memory write won't cause a page fualt.
 And the memory layout of xv6 is analyzed carefully so that there is no overlap between native address and redundant address.

 Changed Files
 ---------